Illustrative instrumentation example

 Estimated Operational Impact

-Even directional modeling can create the right context: translate usage into cost impact, identify hidden operational loss, and quantify variance in real terms before it compounds across locations.
+Directional modeling creates decision context: translate usage into cost impact, identify hidden operational loss, and quantify variance before it compounds across locations.

 Low-volume location